 Islesford, Maine is a picturesque harbor town on Little Cranberry Island just southeast of Mount Desert Island, Maine, providing spectacular views of Acadia National Park.
 Access is provided by a local mail boat or tour boats from Northeast Harbor and Southwest Harbor.
 Several interesting shops, galleries and artisans reside here.
 The Islesford Historical Museum (operated by the National Park Service) shows ship models, tools, and photographs that reveal island life during the 19th and early 20th centuries.
 Admission to the museum is free.
 There is also the Islesford Artists Fine Art Gallery and the Islesford Dock Restaurant (whose dominant presence greets you at the public dock when you arrive).

 Islesford and the rest of Little Cranberry Island, has a very unique and relaxed island lifestyle that is desired by many.
-The experience is like being able to take informal, safe, and unfettered strolls throughout a large extended neighborhood, where soon, you begin feeling as if you are a member yourself.
+The experience is like being able to take informal, safe, and unfettered strolls throughout a large extended neighborhood, where soon, you begin feeling as if you are a welcome member of that community yourself.
 People are relaxed, very friendly, and accommodating.
-This warm and inviting hospitality is why so many people desire to vacation in Maine.
+This warm and inviting hospitality is why so many people desire to vacation on the coast of Maine.
 It is a place, surrounded by ocean, where you can relax and get recharged at the same time.
+The fact that you can get some of the best seafood in the country here, does not hurt either!

 According to historical records, the likely first permanent settler of Great Cranberry Island was Benjamin Spurling in 1768.
 Spurling, a ship builder and sea captain, arrived here from Portsmouth, New Hampshire.
 During the British war with the American colonies, he was captured and held prisoner in the depths of one of the British ships.
 Already having a reputation as a "high-spirited man of great bravery," his command given to his son to partly console him as well as being a call to action, inspired many of his day.
 The words were "Never mind me, Rob, I am an old man; but give it to these dashed Britishers as hard as you can."